stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

                                     --template-body file://runbook_scale_ecs_service.yml
     ```

-**Note:** Please adjust your command-line if you are using profiles within your aws command line as required.

 Confirm that the stack has installed correctly.
 You can do this by running the describe-stacks command as follows:

 ```